AshrafMuhammadNaeem/TriviaApp/README.md

 The <div> tag is easily styled by using the class or id attribute.

 Any sort of content can be put inside the <div> tag!

+Use of footer Tag:
+The <footer> tag defines a footer for a document or section.

+A <footer> element typically contains:

+    authorship information
+    copyright information
+    contact information
+    sitemap
+    back to top links
+    related documents

+You can have several <footer> elements in one document.